virtual-kubelet/systemk/README.md

 Each scheduled unit will adhere to a naming scheme so `vks` knows which ones are managed by it.

+## Is This Useful?

+Unclear.
+I personally consider this (once it fully works) useful enough to manage a small farm of machines.
+Say you administer 200 machines and you need saner management and introspection than config management can give you?
+I.e. with `kubectl` you can find which machines didn't run a DNS server, with *deployments* you can more safely push out upgrades, "insert favorite Kubernetes feature here".

+Monitoring only requires prometheus to discover the pods via the Kubenetes API, vasly simplying that particular setup.

+I currently manage 2 (Debian) machines and this is all manual - i.e.: login, apt-get upgrade, fiddle with config files etc. It may turn of that k3s + vks is a better way of handling even *2* machines.

+Note that getting to the stage where this all runs, is secured and everything has the correct TLS certs (that are also rotated) is an open question.

 ## Current Status

 All testing has be done with k3s/uptimed.yaml which only runs 1 containers.
 But creating, inspecting